Kiowa County Hall Of Fame

 in American Women".

-Clyde Lee, son of Ottis and Annie Jewel Lee was born in 1893, at Markley, TX.
+Clyde Lee, son of Ottis and Annie Jewel Lee was born in 1893, at Markley,

-had 6 children.
-He was a rural mail carrier when WWI came along, resigned, and
+and had 6 children.
+He was a rural mail carrier when WWI came along, resigned,

-most of his 75 years.
+for most of his 75 years.

 Clyde became well known for his writings of original poetry.
 One poem, "The